kehantan/labbook/docs/buffers_solutions/10_dmem.rst

 Complete DMEM (10%)
 ===================

-* Complete DMEM is used for most of the cell culture related stuff.
+* Complete DMEM is commonly used for cell culture.
 The recipe can be modified according to needs.
-* Need to be prepared in the biosafety cabinet.
+* Prepare complete DMEM in the biosafety cabinet.

 **Requires**